QuantEcon/python_lecture_sandpit/source/rst/HS_recursive_models.rst

    households and firms need not forecast.

 -  But there exist equivalent structures – recursive competitive equilibria – where they do appear to need to forecast.

-To forecast, they use: (a) equilibrium pricing functions, and (b) knowledge of the Markov structure of the economy’s state vector.
+-  To forecast, they use:

+    - equilibrium pricing functions, and

+    - knowledge of the  Markov structure of the economy’s state vector.

 Theory and Econometrics
 ^^^^^^^^^^^^^^^^^^^^^^^^